vivien/i3blocks-contrib/apt-upgrades/README.md

 # apt-upgrades

-Show the number of pending system upgrades.
+Show the number of pending system upgrades, as reported by aptitude.
+More specifically, show: packages upgraded, newly installed, to remove, and not upgraded.

 ![](apt-upgrades.png)